This guide is intended to help students in SOCI 007 locate and use data on populations.

-The most recent versions of Excel, SPSS, Stata, R, and SAS are available on Penn Libraries public computers.
-Staff at Weigle Information Commons can assist with Excel, and we have a statistical software consultant for the semester, who will offer appointments for SPSS, Stata, and R.
+The most recent versions of Excel, SPSS, Stata, R, and SAS are available on Penn Libraries public computers and also online through the Penn Libraries VIrtual Lab.

 Online resources for using SPSS, Stata, R, and SAS are described in this Penn Libraries research guide:

 Start with a research topic.
 What clues does your research topic give about the data that you'll need?

 a trend: To study a trend, you'll need data that covers a period of time.

 a disparity: You'll need data measuring the same thing for different populations.

 a comparison: This requires a cross-national or sub-national data set.

 a pattern in: You'll need data for smaller regions within a larger geographic area.